Be Inspired

 The Green Oaks strategy for excellence will always be based on research and the self evaluation of the schools.
 The impact of our strategy will be continually reviewed by school leaders, Governors and the Local Authority.
 We will build on our successes but not be afraid to challenge outcomes, address weakness and expect excellence for all.

-Self-Evaluation and Strategic Priorities
+Strategic Priorities

 We carry out this evaluation using our assessment data, looking at children’s work, observing teaching and learning and talking to pupils, staff and parents.
 We also engage with external advisors from Hampshire County Council to support us in this evaluation process.
 Through this we are able to build an accurate and robust picture of how well our schools are achieving our strategic aims and ensure all of our children receive the best education possible.